 2. Remote workers are looked to as experts on their teams

-Here are just a few of the remote work misconceptions that are being disproven at a rapid rate.
+While everybody has a newfound understanding of what goes into the remote work lifestyle, here are just a few of the remote work misconceptions that are being disproven at a rapid rate.

 Misconception #1: Working remotely isn’t “real” work